 In 1998, Wayne Coffey had the first ideas for the Combi Clamp.
-Then unnamed, it was designed in hope that it would make dagging the 10,000 ewes he was managing easier.
-Not only was the process less physically demanding for the operator but it also meant the ewes didn’t have to make the long trip to the woolshed, saving time and energy.
+Then unnamed, it was designed in hope that it would make dagging the 10,000 ewes he was managing on a Taihape hill country property easier.
+Not only was the process less physically demanding for the operator, but it also meant the ewes didn’t have to make the long trip to the woolshed, saving time and energy.
 It didn’t take long for Wayne, and the people he was working with, to figure out that the Combi Clamp was useful for many things other than dagging and it became an essential item in the docking equipment, allowing the ewes to be drenched straight out of the drafting race.

 After years of importing and selling the Auto Head Yoke, Wayne and Lynley had the opportunity, having recently opened their own manufacturing workshop, to begin manufacturing the Auto Head Yokes themselves.
 With this also came the opportunity to design and manufacture a Cattle Crush to match the strength and efficiency of the Auto Head Yoke.
 Having started with a basic sheep handler, Combi Clamp Ltd now produces a full range of sheep and cattle handling equipment to suit any farming operation.

-Over the years there had been a couple of different engineering firms contracted to manufacture the steel framing for the Combi Clamps.
+Over the years there had been a couple of different engineering firms in Palmerston North contracted to manufacture the steel framing for the Combi Clamps sold in New Zealand and Australia.
 In 2013, due to a number of reasons, the company set up their own manufacturing facility in Palmerston North where the steel framing, assembly and dispatch is all done in the same place.
 This has resulted in a more cohesive relationship between the different stages of production and has been very beneficial.
-Apart from being able to complete all stages of production in one place, the new shed has also allowed Wayne to work closely with the engineers and achieve some long awaited R&D.
+Apart from being able to complete all stages of production in one place, the new shed has also allowed Wayne to work closely with the engineers and achieve some long-awaited R&D.

-Wayne and Lynley have a business that is thriving in New Zealand and Australia and their focus remains on delivering a quality product, but there heart still lies with farming.
+Wayne and Lynley have a business that is thriving in New Zealand and Australia and their focus remains on delivering a quality product, but their heart still lies with farming.